-1982 saw the birth of The Chevalier Brothers with Maurice Chevalier, and remained Ray's band until 1988.
+1982 saw the birth of The Chevalier Brothers with guitarist Maurice Chevalier.
 After winning a talent contest at London's Camden Palace (the first time Ray was featured as lead vocalist), the band became the "darlings of the London club scene."
 With the help of Ray's long-time buddy and bass player, who became known as Clark Kent, The Chevalier Brothers pioneered a revival of interest in the swinging music of the '40s and '50s.
 They were a huge hit in clubs across the U.K., toured Europe and Japan, and were featured on numerous TV shows.
 They also released three albums and several singles, and had the opportunity to work with such legendary performers as Slim Gaillard.
 At the band's peek, they were playing around 200 gigs a year!
 The musicians included: Ray Gelato (tenor sax, vocal), Maurice Chevalier (guitar), Clark Kent (bass), John Piper (drums) and Roger Beaujolais (vibes).

 In 1988, Ray appeared playing and singing in the hit British film, Scandal.
 That same year, he formed Ray Gelato and the Giants of Jive.
 This bigger, seven-piece band was the prototype of the winning formula Ray uses today.
 Their extensive list of gigs included shows at Carnegie Hall, the Nice Jazz Festival, the Lugano Jazz Festival and many tours throughout the U.K. and Europe.
 The group also recorded three CDs before disbanding in 1994.

-Ray gained many international fans in 1998 when he was featured in a commercial for Levis Dockers, distributed worldwide, performing the classic Renato Carosone song, "Tu Vuo' Fa L'Americano".
+He gained many international fans in 1998 when he was featured in a commercial for Levis Dockers, distributed worldwide, performing the classic Renato Carosone song, "Tu Vuo' Fa L'Americano".
 The song is included on the band's studio album, The Men from Uncle, and their Live in Italy CD.

-In March news came through that Ray had been nominated for the BBC Radio 2 Jazz Artist of the Year .
+He was nominated for the BBC Radio 2 Jazz Artist of the Year .
 Clare Teal and Jamie Cullum joined him in the same category.
 The nomination was decided by Radio 2 producers and was given to artists that had done most to further the cause of popular jazz making on both Radio 2 and the wider jazz stage.

 Backed by a 35 piece orchestra Ray performed alongside amongst others Katie Melua and Will Young at the BBC's VE Day Concert in Trafalgar Square in May.

 The film and advertising cinema community have always liked Ray's music which is why they have in the past used his tracks for a Levi's advert and in the Jude Law movie Enigma.
-Hollywood is no exception with the producer's of the latest Hilary Duff and Heather Locklear movie, 'The Perfect Man', securing the rights to Ray's self penned song ‘Givin' Up Givin' Up.
+Hollywood is no exception with the producer's of the latest Hilary Duff and Heather Locklear movie, 'The Perfect Man', securing the rights to Ray's self penned song Givin' Up Givin' Up.
 The movie went on worldwide release at the end of July 2005.

-* Winner ' Best band' Ronnie Scotts Jazz Awards.
+* Winner ' Best Band' Ronnie Scotts Jazz Awards.

 * Original song Mambo Gelato featured in the Movie ' No Reservations', staring Catherine Zeeta Jones.